-Special measures for vulnerable witnesses
+Special measures for vulnerable witnesses at court

 Special measures are intended to help vulnerable witnesses by providing appropriate support when they give their evidence.